Introduction to Security of Payment and Adjudication in South Australia

 The objective of the South Australian Building and Construction Industry Security of Payment Act 2009 (often called the Security of Payment Act - the Act) is to ensure that any party that contracts to carry out construction work, or supply related goods or services, on projects for the private and public sectors in SA is entitled to promptly receive and recover all progress payments that are due, including final payments and retention monies.

 The Act creates a dispute resolution process (adjudication) that allows a party (the claimant) alleging they are owed monies under a construction contract to promptly obtain payment from the respondent, based on an assessment of the merits of the claim by an appropriately qualified and independent adjudicator.
-Adjudicate Today trains and appoints the adjudicator.
+Adjudicate Today nominates the adjudicator and conducts training and mentoring programs.

 The adjudication process is both simple and rapid.
 Adjudicators must make their determination within 10 business days (unless the parties agree to extend the time).
 If the respondent's reasons for not paying are spurious, the respondent is generally liable for the adjudicator's fees plus interest for delay in paying the claim.
 If a respondent does not comply with an adjudication decision, the claimant may obtain from Adjudicate Today an adjudication certificate for lodgment at the appropriate court which registers it as a judgment debt.
 For most claims referred to adjudication, a lawyer should not be necessary.